kevinprinsloo/RI_Database_BIDS/README.md

 ## Under developement

-Worth noting I have edited the FT functions as I found bugs in the original when trying to convert preprocessed dat.
+Worth noting I have edited the FT functions as I found bugs in the original when trying to convert preprocessed data.

 ### Kevin D. Prinsloo